-- Spills are to be stopped at source as soon as possible (e.g., close valve or upright drum) - Spilt material is to be contained to the smallest area possible using a combination of absorbent material, earthen bunds, or other containment methods - Spilt material is to be recovered as soon as possible using appropriate equipment.
-In most cases, it will be necessary to excavate the underlying soils until clean soils are encountered - All contaminated materials recovered subsequent to a spill, including soils, absorbent pads, and sawdust, are to be disposed to appropriately licenced facilities
+- Spills must be stopped at source as soon as possible (e.g., close valve or upright drum) - Spilt material must be contained to the smallest area possible using a combination of absorbent material, earthen bunds, or other containment methods - Spilt material must be recovered as soon as possible using appropriate equipment.
+In most cases, it will be necessary to excavate the underlying soils until clean soils are encountered - All contaminated materials recovered subsequent to a spill, including soils, absorbent pads, and sawdust, must be disposed to appropriately licenced facilities - The manager or safety, health and environmental coordinator must be informed as soon as possible in the event of a spill, and

-- The manager or safety, health and environmental coordinator are to be informed as soon as possible in the event of a spill, and - A written Incident Report must be submitted to the manager.
+- A written Incident Report must be submitted to the exploration manager.

-Table 7 - Spill mitigation measures
+Table 7 - Spills mitigation measures